-ReductionSchedulet = reduction percentage corresponding to the compliance period for the given emissions year, as provided in (a) of this subsection.
+ReductionSchedulet = reduction percentage corresponding to the compliance period for the given emissions year, as

-- (d) Adjustments to the number of no cost allowances calculated for an EITE facility according to Eq.
+(d) Adjustments to the number of no cost allowances calculated for an EITE facility according to Eq.
 220-1 and Eq.
-220-4 may be made by ecology according to the following: - (i) Ecology will adjust no cost allowance allocation and credits to an EITE facility to avoid duplication with any no cost allowances transferred pursuant to WAC 173-446-230 and 173-446-240, if applicable. - (ii) Prior to the beginning of either the second, third, or subsequent compliance periods, ecology may make an upward adjustment in the next compliance period's reduction schedule for an EITE facility based on the owner's or operator's demonstration to ecology that additional reductions in carbon intensity or mass emissions are not technically or economically feasible.
+220-4 may be made by ecology according to the following:

+(i) Ecology will adjust no cost allowance allocation and credits to an EITE facility to avoid duplication with any no cost allowances transferred pursuant to WAC 173-446-230 and 173-446-240, if applicable.

+(ii) Prior to the beginning of either the second, third, or subsequent compliance periods, ecology may make an upward adjustment in the next compliance period's reduction schedule for an EITE facility based on the owner's or operator's demonstration to ecology that additional reductions in carbon intensity or mass emissions are not technically or economically feasible.
 Ecology may not adjust the reduction schedule to levels above the first compliance period reduction level.
 Owners or operators of any EITE facility that wish to have an upward adjustment of their reduction schedule must submit the following information to ecology electronically in a format specified by ecology.
 The information must be submitted by March 31st of the year prior to the start of the compliance period in which the facility wishes to have an upward adjustment under this subsection.
 Ecology will make a determination on adjustments based on information contained in the facility's submission and information listed in subsection (1)(b)(i) of this section.
-Ecology may base the upward adjustment on the facility's best available technology analysis.
-The submission must include at least one of the following:
+Ecology may base the upward adjustment applicable to an EITE facility in the next compliance period on the facility's best available technology analysis.
+The submission must include information demonstrating to ecology that at least one of the following conditions is met: